Data Allowance Policy

 The Fair Access Policy is now the Data Allowance Policy.
 The name of the policy and some of the language was updated to be consistent with other ViaSat policies.
 No changes have been made to your usage thresholds, the way we measure your data usage or the restrictions imposed for exceeding your usage thresholds.

 What happens if I exceed my data allowance?

-WildBlue Original Plans: After exceeding either of the usage thresholds, which vary by service package, the speed of your service will be slowed to 128 kbps download and 28 kbps upload.
-Your speeds will be restored when your data usage in the prior 30 days falls below 70% for both usage thresholds.
+WildBlue Original Plans: After exceeding either of the usage thresholds, which vary by service package, we may significantly slow and/or restrict your service, or certain uses of your service.
+Your full service will be restored when your data usage in the prior 30 days falls below 70% for both usage thresholds.

 Please note that restoration of your service can take up to 24 hours after falling below both of the 70% Usage Thresholds.
 This will occur automatically but not instantaneously with the 24 hour time frame.